sajera/s-robobto/README.md

 ## License

-The Poppins Font Family is distributed under the [Open Font Licence](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web).
+The Roboto Font Family is distributed under the [Open Font Licence](http://scripts.sil.org/cms/scripts/page.php?item_id=OFL_web).

 The source code in this project is distributed under the MIT License &copy; Vladimir Mechkauskas